Gill Balfour

 Serendipity

 Essentially, this is a carefully tweaked front, and the moment I saw this I knew it was right.
-I was so chuffed, It exudes confidence and authority, with a rhythm and flow that feels natural, it just looks good.
+I was so chuffed, it exudes confidence and authority, with a rhythm and flow that feels natural, it just looks good.

 To rationalise it: the rounded forms give it a softer, arguably more feminine quality, while the initials combine to create a wonderfully distinctive and elegant monogram.
 The eye is drawn smoothly across each letterform, creating a sense of balance and visual harmony.